scandum/crumsort/README.md

 Generic data optimizations
 --------------------------
-Crumsort uses a method popularized by [pdqsort](https://github.com/orlp/pdqsort) to improve generic data handling.
+Fluxsort uses a method similar to dual-pivot quicksort to improve generic data handling.
 If the same pivot is chosen twice in a row it performs a reverse partition, filtering out all elements equal to the pivot, next it carries on as usual.
-This typically only occurs when sorting tables with many repeating values, like gender, education level, birthyear, zipcode, etc.
+In addition, if after a partition all elements were smaller or equal to the pivot, a reverse partition is performed.
+This typically only occurs when sorting large tables with many identical values, like gender, age, etc.

 Large array optimizations
 -------------------------